ChrisDiVincenzo/Summer2021/week1.md

 Applying for jobs...
 Do I want to be an assistant professor more than high school art teacher?
 Which is more realistic? or go back to being equipment tech person?
 B&H and RFCUNY contacts... will I start working on projects again soon?

-thinking about writing again... should I write some random stuff for future content? picturing a written work with my twisted creatures crwaling around it
+thinking about writing again... should I write some random stuff for future content? picturing a written work with my twisted creatures crwaling around it.
+Do i want to write a story? not exactly? but kinda less. lets explore this more. what is this impulse to write.
+I feel accomplished from the thesis paper.
+How can i do soemthing more like me in that medium? should it involve programing?
+Yes I think.

 do I want to make more creatures right now? do I want to make a program? what do I feel like doing?
 Can I take a breath and not feel bad about not wanting to do stuff for fun?
 I still want to do stuff though.
 There is a difference there.